Exploring the Connection Between Sex and Spirituality

 It’s time to look at sexuality holistically.

-For some, sexual and spiritual energy intertwine with one another to create a wholly sacred experience.
+For some, sexual and spiritual energy intertwine to create a wholly sacred experience.
 Sometimes referred to as ‘shakti’ or ‘kundalini,’ the notion of sacred sexuality is based on transcendence, going beyond the physical and awakening the spiritual dimension within.
 There’s an innate connection between the two, and each one of us can strengthen this connection through practice and intention, becoming conscious sexual beings.

 The Threads That Tie Spirituality and Sex Together